ahsumon85/git-command-line/README.md

-git branch -d <branch-name>				# used for`delete branch locally git branch -m <new_name>				# Rename the current local branch git push origin -u <new_name>				# Push the <new_name> local branch git push origin --delete <branch-name>		# used for delete remote branch git checkout <branch-name>				# login in created branch git branch						# used see all git branches git add . git commit -m “git push in dev branch”   		# used for git commit git commit -m "Test" --date=format:short:2020-11-06  	# used for commit specific date git commit --amend -m "New commit message"  #Changing an Older or Multiple Commits git push origin dev	 				# used for push in dev branch git checkout master 					# used for loing master branch git fetch origin dev					# used for fetching code from dev branch
+git branch -d <branch-name>				# used for`delete branch locally git branch -m <new_name>				# Rename the current local branch git push origin -u <new_name>				# Push the <new_name> local branch git push origin --delete <branch-name>			# used for delete remote branch git checkout <branch-name>				# login in created branch git branch						# used see all git branches git add .						# add changes code on the local git commit -m “git push in dev branch”   		# used for git commit git commit -m "Test" --date=format:short:2020-11-06  	# used for commit specific date git commit --amend -m "New commit message"  		#Changing an Older or Multiple Commits git push origin dev	 				# used for push in dev branch git checkout master 					# used for loing master branch git fetch origin dev					# used for fetching code from dev branch